UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_01.md

 106.88311688311688
 ```

-Where as if we had tidy data we could have simply done:
+If we had tidy data we could have simply done:

 ``` python
 cereal['calories'].mean()